bbcdabao/componentsbrz/README.md

   - Directories that do not end with "brz" are examples of using these components.
 These examples are more interesting.<br>

 - __Compile:__<br>
-  - Useing jdk 17
+  - Useing jdk 17 or above version.
-  - run "mvn install" in the root directory "componentsbrz"
+  - run "mvn install" in the root directory "componentsbrz".

 __Below is an introduction to all components:__<br>